-If you are working as a salaried employee or a director in a company, your company may choose to reward you through various means like Employee Stock Option Plan (ESOPs) or Restricted Stock Units (RSUs).
-It is important to understand how RSUs vs ESOPs compare, so you can make the most of the shares allotted to you through either of these routes.
+Most salaried employees know that companies incentivise them for diligent work.
+It can come as Employee Stock Option Plan (ESOPs) or Restricted Stock Units (RSUs).
+Understanding how RSUs vs ESOPs compare is important as you can make the most of the shares allotted to you through either of these routes.

 Say you work in a company that has launched an ESOP with the following particulars —

-Some RSUs can only be sold after a specific period, as mentioned above.
-These are time-based restrictions, and the employee has to remain at the company during the vesting period, so they can unlock the RSUs allotted to them.
+As mentioned above, some RSUs can only be sold after a specific period.
+Usually, the employee has to remain at the company during the vesting period to unlock the RSUs allotted to them.

-Some RSUs come with milestone-based limits, where they can only sell their holdings after they achieved a specific milestone in the company.
-This encourages employees and acts as an incentive for them to perform better.
+Some RSUs come with milestone-based limits, where they can only sell their holdings after achieving a specific company milestone.
+It encourages employees and acts as an incentive for them to perform better.

-As you may have guessed, these restrictions include a specific vesting period as well as a milestone.
-Only after the employee has achieved the milestone, and only after the said vesting period is complete, can the RSUs be sold.
+Only after the employee has achieved the milestone and a particular vesting period is complete can the RSUs be sold.

-So, let’s assume that you achieve this sales figure 18 months after you’ve been allotted the RSUs.
-You can then choose to hold the stocks or sell them, based on the market conditions prevailing at that time.
+Let's assume that you achieve this sales figure 18 months after you've been allotted the RSUs.
+You can then choose to hold the stocks or sell them based on the prevailing market conditions.

 Although both these kinds of employee-oriented stock issues have many similarities, there are also several differences between ESOPs and RSUs.
 Check out how ESOPs vs RSUs compare in the table below.